 - Created innovative programs for young people, including game design jams, summer camps, and leadership programs.

-- Collaborated with a variety of partners, including the White House Office of Science and Technology Policy, NOAA, NASA, the San Francisco Mayor’s Office, and Zynga.
+- Collaborated with a variety of partners, including the White House Office of Science and Technology Policy, NOAA, NASA, the San Francisco Mayor’s Office, EA Games and Zynga.

-- Managed the development of Cornucopia, the first web-based game at the Academy, coordinating a team of game developers, scientists and educators.
+- Managed the development of Cornucopia, the first web-based game at the Academy, coordinating game developers, a science advisor and educator.

 Most importantly, I’m so proud of the many young people I’ve helped become better scientists, citizens and compassionate humans.

-Most of all, I’m grateful for the many people who have supported me getting this far.
+I’m so grateful for the many people who have supported me getting this far.
 I’m nothing without my community, friends and family.
 Thanks so much for helping me find my next big thing!

 [Obligatory, gazing afar, thinking deep thoughts picture. 😎]